rey/cookbook/recipes/camping-corned-beef-stew.md

 8. Once the mixture has reached that sticky consistency, add the corned beef and a glug of Worcestershire sauce.
 Stir well and cover for 5 minutes
 9. Add a good splodge of tomato purée, a tin of tomatoes, a can of water, a glug of balsamic vinegar and the carrots and potatoes.
 If you have any red wine stick that in, too
 10. Season with salt and pepper
-11. Whack in the bundle of thyme and bay leaf, stir gently and cover
+11. Whack in the bundle of thyme, bay leaf, parsley.
+Stir gently then cover

 Simmer until the vegetables have cooked through -- I ended up reducing the stew before serving to thicken and concentrate the flavour.